Scott Gomez: New Jersey Devils

 During the NHL lockout that forced the cancellation of the 2004–05 season, Gomez initially went to Russia, but ultimately decided to return to his native hometown of Anchorage, Alaska, and played for the Alaska Aces of the ECHL.
 Throughout the season, "Scotty" was the face of the Alaska franchise, as well as the ECHL; he led the ECHL in scoring and won league Most Valuable Player honors.
 Gomez's season ended early when he was seriously injured by Bakersfield Condors enforcer Ashlee Langdone, who checked him into an open bench door during Game 4 of the Pacific Division Semifinals.
 Gomez sustained a broken pelvis from the incident.

 Despite the lockout, Gomez returned to form in 2005–06 and set career highs in goals scored and points, tallying a total of 33 goals and 84 points.
-He would never reach 30 goals in a season again in his career let alone 20.
+He would never reach 20 goals in a season again, let alone 30.
 Along with linemates Brian Gionta, Patrik Eliáš and, before Eliáš' comeback, Zach Parise, Gomez helped rally the Devils from a poor beginning of the season by finishing the season on an 11-game winning streak and clinching the division title in the last game.
 Gomez finished the 2006 Stanley Cup playoffs with five goals and four assists in nine games.
 On July 25, 2006, Devils General Manager Lou Lamoriello accepted an arbitrator's ruling of a $5 million, one-year contract for Gomez for the 2006–07 season.
 Hence, he would go on to be an unrestricted free agent in the summer of 2007.
 During the 2006–07 season, he led the Devils to the second round of the playoffs and totalled 60 points.